fmkra/next-server-pagination/README.md

 ## Usage

-Just wrap your server component with `withPagination` and pass a function that returns number of elements as a second argument (or a Promise\<number\>).
+Just wrap your server component with `withPagination` and pass a function that returns number (or a Promise\<number\>) of elements as a second argument.

 Then you can access page property inside your component and use it to limit data send to the client.
 Page propery is of type [`PageData`](#pagedata).